nginx/agent/docs/content/technical-specifications.md

 ## Supported Distributions

-Agent can run in most environments.
+NGINX Agent can run in most environments.
 For a list of supported distributions, see the [NGINX Technical Specs](https://docs.nginx.com/nginx/technical-specs/#supported-distributions) guide.

 ## Supported Deployment Environments

-Agent can be deployed in the following environments:
+NGINX Agent can be deployed in the following environments:

 - Bare Metal
 - Container